RichardMoot/NLI-fr-rebanked/README.md

 ## License

-This work is presented as is to help to research community and under the same license of the datasets from which it is derived (CC-BY-NC-SA-4.0).
+This work is presented _as is_ to help to research community and under the most general license compatible with all the datasets from which it is derived (CC-BY-NC-SA-4.0).
 However, if you find any remaining errors in these files (translation, part-of-speech tag, lemma, formula, parse), please notify me and I will fix these as soon as possible.

 If you find this work useful, please cite Skandalis e.a.
 (2024, 2025) and the authors of the original datasets.